 Going the other direction also works: Figma’s own blog details how Claude Code output can be sent back into Figma as editable layers - useful for teams that want a design artifact alongside the implementation.

 The handoff format is proprietary.
-It is not DTCG JSON, not a Figma token export, and not compatible with the Figma MCP Dev Mode server that Cursor, Windsurf, and other IDE tools use.
+It is not DTCG JSON, not a Figma token export, and not compatible with the Figma MCP Dev Mode server that Cursor, Windsurf, and other IDE tools use - teams that run Style Dictionary or a DTCG-compliant build pipeline cannot ingest a Claude Design handoff bundle directly.
 The speed advantage is real, but the path is narrow: it only helps if your development team is already working with Claude Code.
 If your team uses a different IDE or relies on Figma as the source of truth for design-code parity, the handoff bundle does not fit that workflow.

 Claude Design vs Figma for design system teams